 Ole Angell (left) and Lars Halvorsen from Semco Maritime.

-“We are aiming at gathering competence here in the region to take a position within offshore wind industry,” says Lars Halvorsen in Semco Maritime Norway.
+“Being part of this project, we are aiming at gathering competence here in the region to take a position within offshore wind industry,” says Lars Halvorsen in Semco Maritime Norway.

 “We have much competence in this area, and with the new windmills combined with wave power, I think we have great potential for developing the industry here.”